Skip to main content

 If you retired before August 1, 2006, COLA can be granted when the increase in the CPI is greater than 1%.

-Your TPP Cost-of-Living Adjustment amount was calculated as follows:
+Your TPP COLA amount was calculated as follows:

 Minus 1.0% as prescribed by the formula -1.0%